prakhs123/read-epub-from-azure-tts/README.md

 Currently, the project uses `en-US-AriaNeural` voice and `narration-professional` style, which is good for reading books.
 The prosody rate is set to +20%.
 (Speed)
 All these constants should be converted to variables and used in argparse.
+Remove ads and side contents from HTML pages

 ## Requirements
 * Python 3.6 or above